 The mean force by device and target size is shown in Figure 9.
 Although the means were higher for the mouse than for the touchpad, the main effect for device was only marginally significant (F1,7 = 5.10, p = .058).
 Statistical significance was not attained in the main effect for target size (F1,7 = .34, ns) or in the device by target size interaction (F1,7 = 2.12, p > .05).

 Figure 9.
 Mean force (newtons) by device and target size.
-(Note: Error bars represent 1 standard error.)
+(Note: Error bars represent 1 SE.)

 Comparison of Applied Force.
 From the example traces in Figure 8, and from our additional examination of the force profiles, it is evident that changes in the applied force are complex when the tracker approaches the target.
 Therefore, we undertook further analyses of the force patterns near the target.
 The data selected for analysis were for movements within 10 pixels of the target centre with the tracker still moving.
 Since we are looking for patterns of behaviour within each participant's interaction style, the recorded force was standardized by the mean and standard deviations for each participant, the goal being to null the effect of individual differences.
 The lack of significant difference in the mean applied force (Figure 9) justifies this additional adjustment in looking more closely at the force differences by device.
 The results of this final analysis are shown in Figure 10.
 The number of contributing sample points in Figure 10 is 4277 for the mouse (1732 for the large target, 2545 for the small target) and 5106 for the touchpad (1988 for the large target, 3118 for the small target).

 Figure 10.
 Comparison of applied force (a) mouse (b) touchpad.
-(Note: Error bars show 1 standard error.)
+(Note: Error bars show 1 SE.)

 Some interesting observations present themselves.
 As the cursor came close to the target, the force increased when the participant used the mouse (Figure 10a).
 This suggests that users press the mouse harder when fixing the cursor to the target.
 This was also confirmed because the applied force was higher for the small target than for the large target.
 The applied force increases the friction of mouse movement, potentially helping in the precise operation of the mouse using hand or arm movement.
 This is in part supported implicitly by the commercial preponderance of mouse pads with soft, textured surfaces.
 Since a hand or arm is less precise than a finger for small and precise movement (Balakrishnan & MacKenzie, 1997, Langolf et al., 1976), this is a kind of compensatory behaviour while using a mouse.